statelo/online-shop/README.md

 project.
 You can read about core technologies, project structure and installation processes in the next sections.

+**Note: This instructions must completely work on UNIX (macOS, Linux).
+Instructions for Windows OS will be applied soon**

 ## Technologies Used

 Following technologies were used for this project: